Misiek01/2021-dependency-injection-inversion/README.md

 The advantage of the second is that we can use it in different places.

-Remove from `pay` function, the generation of sms, because it is not irs responsibility.
+Remove from `pay` function, the generation of sms, because it is not its responsibility.
+Go to `with_dep_inj_test.py`.

+## Task 4 Write test for PaymentProcessor class.

 `Suggestion`:
 Test how the class is created and init.

-# Generate the coverage report
+## Generate the coverage report
-# TODO
+## Task 5: Check it out
 https://coverage.readthedocs.io/en/7.2.7/
 `coverage html`
 `coverage run test.py`
 `coverage html`
 check `index.html` in html reader.

-# Dependency Inversion
+## Dependency Inversion
+## Task 6: Explore the file final.py
 We create a layer between that allows us to separate the payment process from authorization much clenanly.

-Beacuse the payment processor only calls two methods it does nto need to know we are dealing with `AuthorizerSMS`.
+Beacuse the payment processor only calls two methods it does not need to know we are dealing with `AuthorizerSMS`.
 We can give him an abstract class, that will have the abstract methods it needs.

-# Coverage issue due to abstract class
+## Coverage issue due to abstract class
 Beacuse we added this abstract class, we introduced two abstract methods which are not tested, which is true.
 On the other habd is useless to test those methods because they are abstract.

 Coeverage ingores the method to test if we replace `pass` with doctring.

-# Dependency Inversion
+## Dependency Inversion
-Is important, allows to separate Authorizer and Payment Processor, do not need to know much about them selfes.
+Is important, allows to separate Authorizer and Payment Processor, do not need to know much about them selfs.